 When it comes to breastfeeding, I thought it would just come naturally.
 Not to be.
-I had a rude awakening when as days passed, my experiences went from uncomfortble to excruciating.
-I almost gave up a bajillion times, except (like giving birth naturally) I didn’t want my husband to think I wimped out – no, just kidding – the real reason I continued to breastfeed was two-fold:
+I had a rude awakening when as days passed, my experiences went from uncomfortable to excruciating.
+I almost gave up a bajillion times, except–like giving birth naturally–I didn’t want my husband to think I wimped out!
+No, I’m just kidding – the real reason I continued to breastfeed was two-fold:

 This third dimension includes cross-generation, cross-sector, cross-gender, and cross-culture communication and encourages the sharing of knowledge and experience, thus enabling wider outreach.

-Breastfeeding for me seemed just a natural thing to do, because my mom had breastfed, and I have a lot of friends who breastfed.
-But I am wondering if I was so open to the idea was because of how / where / when I was raised?
+Breastfeeding for me seemed a natural thing to do, because my mom had breastfed, and I have a lot of friends who breastfed.
+But was I so open to the idea was because of how / where / when I was raised?

 I’d love to hear from my readers your experiences and opinions on this topic!
 Did your cultural / family / social background play any influence in your decision to breastfeed or not to breastfeed?